-Response: The Proposed Action is not expected to have a substantial adverse impact on public health and safety.
-The proposed GB Cod Hook Sector involves routine fishing operations and would not decrease safety at sea.
-In fact, it is expected that the centralized and local controls placed on the Sector as well as economic imperatives will result in positive impacts on public health and safety.
-This heightened level of safety would be realized through increased training and preparation, daily monitoring and increased communication among Sector members.
-In addition, the preferred alternative affords fishermen in the sector the latitude to respond rapidly to changing developments on the ocean (Section X) including episodic storm effects.
+Response: The proposed action is not expected to have a substantial adverse impact on public health and safety.
+The Sector involves routine fishing operations and will not decrease safety at sea.
+In fact, it is expected that the centralized and local controls placed on the Sector will result in positive impacts on public health and safety.
+This will occur through daily monitoring and increased communication amongst Sector members, and the ability to respond rapidly to changing developments on the ocean.